 As always, the organizational structure you choose depends on the nature of the topic, your purpose, and your audience.

 - Contrast how they are different from each other

 It is often considered human nature to ask, “why?” and “how?”
 We want to know how our child got sick so we can better prevent it from happening in the future, or why our colleague received a pay raise because we want one as well.
 We want to know how much money we will save over the long term if we buy a hybrid car.
 These examples identify only a few of the relationships we think about in our lives, but each shows the importance of understanding cause and effect.

 A cause is something that produces an event or condition; an effect is what results from an event or condition.
-The purpose of the cause-and-effect essay is to determine how various relate in terms of origins and results.
+The purpose of the cause-and-effect essay is to determine or explain how various relate in terms of origins and results.
 Sometimes the connection between cause and effect is clear, but often determining the exact relationship between the two is very difficult.
 For example, the following effects of a cold may be easily identifiable: a sore throat, runny nose, and a cough.
 But determining the cause of the sickness can be far more difficult.
 A number of causes are possible, and to complicate matters, these possible causes could have combined to lead to the sickness.
 That is, more than one cause may be responsible for any given effect.
 Therefore, cause-and effect discussions are often complicated and frequently lead to debates and arguments.

 Indeed, you can use the complex nature of cause and effect to your advantage.
 Often it is not necessary, or even possible, to find the exact cause of an event or to name the exact effect.
 So, when formulating a thesis, you can claim one of a number of causes or effects to be the primary, or main, cause or effect.
 As soon as you claim that one cause or one effect is more crucial than the others, you have developed a thesis.